 There’s a rule of thumb in real estate investing that says you make your money when you purchase.
 In other words, you make money by identifying properties that fit your specific price range and that will allow you to produce positive cash flow in the future.
 If you overpay on the front end, you’ll end up barely breaking even from month-to-month.
 Furthermore, you probably won’t be able to turn much of a profit when you eventually sell the property.
 Always do your due diligence and don’t let emotions drive your decisions.

 - It’s Not a Get Rich Quick Scheme

 “Being a landlord is not just sitting around collecting a big wad of cash each month,” landlord Laura Agadoni explains.
-“You’ll need to spend some money to ready the property for tenants, buy landlord insurance, and pay property taxes.
+“You’ll need to spend some money to ready the property for tenants, buy landlord insurance, and pay property taxes at free efile time.
 If you’re taking out a mortgage, be prepared to fork over at least a 20% down payment.”

 Landlording is not ideal if you’re living paycheck to paycheck.
 You need to make sure you’re able to pay your own rent/mortgage, and have a substantial amount of savings that can be used to pay for emergency expenses that arise.

 - It’s a Great Way to Make Money

 Is landlording easy or effortless?
 Certainly not.
 But is it a great way to make money?
 Absolutely.
 If you’re in a financial situation where you have the flexibility to invest in a rental property, then you should definitely consider the possibility.
 If you find the right property and the numbers work out, you can generate a few thousand dollars per year and increase the stability of your portfolio.

 Weigh the Pros and Cons